ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 | `$..book[?(@.isbn)]`                      | filter all books with ISBN number                            |
 | `$..book[?(@.price<10)]`                  | filter all books cheaper than 10                             |
 | `$..*`                                    | all member values and array elements contained in input value |
-{: #tbl-example title="Example JSONPath expressions and their intended results"}
+{: #tbl-example title="Example JSONPath expressions and their intended results when applied to the example JSON value"}

 # JSONPath Syntax and Semantics